 2. It takes 15 to 20 years for Alzheimer’s disease to develop

 According to our best estimates, it takes around 15 to 20 years for Alzheimer’s disease to progress to the point where you have memory problems.
-When you start to complain to your doctor or when your loved one drags you to the doctor and says there’s something wrong with his or her memory.
+When you start to complain to your doctor about your cognitive health or when your loved one drags you to the doctor and says there’s something wrong with his or her memory.

 Think about that: it takes 15 to 20 years for Alzheimer’s disease to develop.